About

 Cto

 Dr.-Ing.
 Michael Schönleber studied electrical engineering and information technology at the Karlsruhe Institute of Technology (KIT).
 He specialized in electrochemistry and system theory, with a focus on lithium-ion-batteries.
-At the end of his studies, he worked for Robert Bosch LLC in the USA for one year.
-There he developed algorithms for combined parameter and state estimation in modern battery management systems.
+At the end of his studies, he worked for Robert Bosch LLC in the USA, where he developed algorithms for combined parameter and state estimation in modern battery management systems.
 He was awarded the Continental Auto-Motivated Award and recognized the Siemens Energy Award as top student of his year.